 First I want to talk about where I like to go shopping for art.
 I feel like Austin has so many talented artists living there and the entire city has a very “artsy” feel to it, so it makes sense that the art places on Congress are so amazing.

 On days when I am free from the kids and I just want to take in some art and shop for a few new pieces, I have one go-to-spot.
 It is the La Peña Gallery at 227 Congress Ave.
-I’ll usually start my shopping journey there after I pass the breathtaking Colorado River, which is just a couple blocks away.
+I’ll usually start my shopping journey thereafter I pass the breathtaking Colorado River, which is just a couple of blocks away.